HighVorz/hotkey/README.md

 # hotkey
-A shortcut key commonly used by individuals
+A shortcut key commonly used by myself

 #### Vscode hotkey
 | function | hotkey | plugin or vscode custom |